 The postgraduate programme at UCD School of Art History and Cultural Policy incorporates both full and part-time research degrees at MLitt and PhD level in Art History, and in Cultural Policy and Arts Management.
 An MLitt is usually completed within 2 years, while PhD research is normally undertaken over a 3-4 year period (longer if part-time).

 The School is the largest of its kind in Ireland, and prides itself on the diversity and excellence of its research output and supervision.
-Potential students are warmly encouraged to approach individual lecturers with ideas and topics that may foster successful research projects.
-For a guide to individual staff members’ interests and contact details see under staff research.
+Potential students are warmly encouraged to approach individual members of faculty with ideas and topics that may foster successful research projects.
+For a guide to faculty members’ interests and contact details see Staff Research below.

 Show/hide contentOpenClose All

-Applicants should begin by contacting a member of staff whose research interests seem most relevant to their own ideas and interests (see under staff research).
+Applicants should begin by contacting a member of staff whose research interests seem most relevant to their own ideas and interests.
 Informal enquiries and expressions of interest are very welcome.
 With the approval of a potential academic supervisor, students should then seek to develop a clear and focussed idea of their research topic in the form of a well-written proposal.
 This should act as a prelude to completing an online application.